 Universal Alloy Corp.
-(UAC), a business unit of Alu Menziken Aerospace Group of Switzerland and manufacturer aluminum alloys, recently purchased and upgraded the world's largest indirect extrusion press to expand its aerospace market offerings.
-Built in Germany in the 1940s, the 122-foot extrusion press originally made aircraft components in World War II.
+(UAC), a business unit of Alu Menziken Aerospace Group, Reinach, Switzerland, and manufacturer aluminum alloys, recently purchased and upgraded the world's largest indirect extrusion press to expand its aerospace market offerings.
+Built in Germany in the 1940s, the 122-foot extrusion press originally made aircraft components in World War 2.
 The press, which now extrudes 16,200 tons, was disassembled, shipped, and reassembled at UAC's Canton, Ga. facility — where it began production in early 2005 after an extensive revamp effort.

 Originally, the 14,000-ton water-hydraulic horizontal three-stage extrusion press was used mainly to extrude magnesium and aluminum aircraft components.
 One of the stories UAC has heard is that this press made aluminum skins for V-1 rockets, but the company officials don't know for certain if that ever happened.